Language

 Step-by-Step Solution

-A clear, comprehensive table displays the atom count for each element on both the reactant and product sides, with visual checkmarks confirming they match perfectly.
+A clear table lists the atom count for each element on the reactant and product sides so you can confirm both sides match.

 Reaction Type Detection